holepunchto/boot-drive/README.md

 Bundles and stringifies the dependencies and source code of the drive.

-Without `absolutePrebuilds` native modules has to always be in `./prebuilds/` related to the execution or source file.
+Without `absolutePrebuilds` native modules has to always be in `./prebuilds/` related to the source file.

 ## License